 If the property you are selling is leasehold (which will always be the case if you are selling a flat) your buyer will require extra information.
 We will ask you to fill out a separate leasehold property information form and to provide information and documentation relating to ground rent and service charges (if any) so that we may forward this on to your buyer’s solicitors.

-If your property is subject to a mortgage we will obtain the title deeds directly from your mortgage lender.
+If your property is subject to a mortgage, and your mortgage lender is holding the deeds for you, we will obtain the title deeds directly from the lender.
 You will need to provide us with their name and address and your mortgage account number.
-In some cases you may need to write to the bank authorising them to release the deeds to us.
+In some cases, you may need to write to the bank authorising them to release the deeds to us.

 If there is no mortgage it is likely that you will have the deeds at home or will have lodged them with a bank or building society or another firm of solicitors for safekeeping.
 We will need you to bring/send them to us or to make arrangements for the relevant third party to send the deeds to us.

 We will also obtain any current Land Registry copies of your deeds from the Land Registry.

 We will also get an initial redemption statement from your lender, which will put your lender on notice of your intended redemption and sale.
 The redemption statement is a statement issued by the mortgage lender stating the amount required to pay off the mortgage (including interest) based on an anticipated completion date of one or two months later.
 If you are aware that an early redemption penalty is applicable to your mortgage you should let us have details as this may affect the timing of the transaction.

 We will send you a copy of the redemption statement for your information; however, you should note that the figure is likely to change once a confirmed date for completion is in place.

 We prepare a draft contract for the sale of the property and send it to the buyer’s solicitors together with the property information forms and copies of the relevant deeds and documents.